meap/runecs/README.md

 RunECS is a tool for running one-off processes in an ECS cluster.
 The tool was created as a simple solution for occasional running of processes in the ECS cluster - e.g. various data migrations.
 Currently only the FARGATE launch type is supported.

+The process can be started asynchronously (does not wait for finish) or synchronously with the `-w` parameter (waits for task finish).

 ## How to Use

 The ECS cluster settings are located in the `~/.runecs.yml` file, which is located in the user's home directory.
 The default profile is called `default` and is automatically used unless explicitly specified otherwise.